A Few of My Favorite Tools

 a plain text file.

-I’m not sure it’s worth me going over all the cool things about sysdig
+I’m not sure it’s worth me going over all the cool things about sysdig, but I

 work (though I think it still could have gotten me what I needed.)
 I wanted to